Public Signals in Network Congestion Games: Full Information Revelation

-However, for any $\mu_{\theta_2}<1/2$ the flow defined by support $A_1$ is not a Wardrop equilibrium for the whole graph, since edge $e_5$ violates an inequality of type \eqref{eq:wardrop-inequality-1}.
-Furthermore, for any $\mu_{\theta_2}>1/2$ the flow defined by support $A_2$ is not a Wardrop equilibrium for the whole graph since the edge $e_5$ violates an inequality of type \eqref{eq:wardrop-inequality-2}.
-Hence, the pointwise minimum is not a concave function as illustrated in Figure~\ref{fig:braess-cost}.
+However, for any $\mu_{\theta_2}<1/2$, the flow defined by support $A_1$ is not a Wardrop equilibrium for the whole graph, since edge $e_5$ violates an inequality of type \eqref{eq:wardrop-inequality-1-text}.
+Furthermore, for any $\mu_{\theta_2}>1/2$, the flow defined by support $A_2$ is not a Wardrop equilibrium for the whole graph since the edge $e_5$ violates an inequality of type \eqref{eq:wardrop-inequality-2-text}.
+Hence, the pointwise minimum is not a concave function, as illustrated in \Cref{fig:braess-cost}.
 For a prior of $\mu^* = (1/2,1/2)$, full information revelation would yield a cost of $1/2\cdot 2 + 1/2 \cdot 3/2 = 7/4$.
-In contrast, sending a single signal in all states does not reveal any information about the state, so that the Wardop equilibrium $x^*(\mu^*)$ emerges which has a cost of $3/2$.
-Hence, full information revelation is not optimal. \end{example}
+In contrast, sending a single signal in all states does not reveal any information about the state, so that the Wardop equilibrium $x^*(\mu^*)$ with cost of $3/2$ emerges.
+Hence, full information revelation is not optimal. $\blacksquare$ \end{example}